Vitamin Deficiencies and Sciatica

 Key takeaways

-Essential nutrients, including B vitamins and vitamin D, play a critical role in nervous system functions, and nutritional deficiencies can impair nerve health and contribute to sciatica.
+Essential nutrients, including B vitamins, vitamin D, and magnesium, play a critical role in nervous system functions, and a diet lacking key vitamins and minerals can impair nerve health and worsen sciatica.

-In addition to maintaining optimal nutrient levels, regular stretching to promote the spine's natural curvature can help reduce pressure on the sciatic nerve and relieve discomfort.
+In addition to maintaining optimal nutrient levels by focusing on a nutritious, whole-food-based diet, regular stretching to promote the spine’s natural curvature can help reduce pressure on the sciatic nerve and relieve discomfort.

 FAQ